dildevilliers/SURFmatlab/fieldFuncs/README.md

 # /fieldFuncs
 A variety of functions that manipulates the standard (far)field structure [FFstruct]

+Function list:
+    example1.m: Example function that does nothing and does not exist

 FFstruct contains:
   At least
     .th - [Na x Nf] matrix of theta angles (in rad) between [0,th_max]